michaelpappas/pixly-backend/README.md

 # Pixly Backend
-RESTful Flask API for for image processing and uploading to AWS S3
+RESTful Flask/Postgres API for for image processing and uploading to AWS S3

-## RESTful API Flask

-A RESTful image uploading API using Flask and Postgresql

 ## Table of Contents
 - [Manual Installation](#manual-installation)